r6mez/Flash-Sale-API/README.md

 ## Used
 - PHP 8.5
 - MySQL
-- Radis
+- Redis
 - PHPUnit

-## Running the Application
+## Running and Testing the Application

 ### Quick Setup
 ```bash